NoahAlting/CFTree/README.md

 This repository is part of my MSc thesis:
 “From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction.” at the Delft University of Technology, Faculty of Architecture and the Built Environment.
-This thesis will become available soon at: https://repository.tudelft.nl/
+This thesis is available at the [TU Delft Repository](https://resolver.tudelft.nl/uuid:adc9c299-b8f7-4854-b004-dcf2393d06fb).

 Supervised by: Dr. Hugo Ledoux and Dr. Clara García Sánchez